 Employees are kept informed of matters of concern to them in a variety of ways, including the Crodaway (the Company magazine), quarterly updates, Croda Connect (the Company intranet), team briefings, webinars and Croda Now (email messages).
 These communications help achieve a common awareness among employees of the financial and economic factors affecting the performance of Croda and of changes happening within the business.
 Croda is also committed to providing employees with opportunities to share their views and provide feedback on issues that are important to them.
-All regions have undertaken an employee survey since 2010.
-The largest of these targeting our European employees was completed during 2011.
+All regions have undertaken an employees was completed during 2011.